tseemann/nullarbor/README.V1.md

 Pipeline to generate complete public health microbiology reports from sequenced isolates

-:warning: This documents the current Nullarbor 2.x version; previous 1.x is [here](README.V1.md)
+:warning: This documents the previous Nullarbor 1.x version.
+Version 2.x is [here](README.md)

 ## Motivation

-Public health microbiology labs receive batches of bacterial isolates whenever there is a suspected outbreak.In modernised labs, each of these isolates will be whole genome sequenced, typically on an Illumina or Ion Torrent instrument.
+Public health microbiology labs receive batches of bacterial isolates whenever there is a suspected outbreak.
+In modernised labs, each of these isolates will be whole genome sequenced, typically on an Illumina or Ion Torrent instrument.
 Each of these WGS samples needs to quality checked for coverage, contamination and correct species.
 Genotyping (eg.  MLST) and resistome characterisation is also required.
 Finally a phylogenetic tree needs to be generated to show the relationship and genomic distance between the strains.
 All this information is then combined with epidemiological information (metadata for each sample) to assess the situation and inform further action.